 Scoping what both parties want to achieve is essential and then identifying the 80:20 of those items.
 The objectives will be easily identified and usually around, ‘To write a joint business plan that delivers x growth/market share/sales by <date>’.
 The scope is hard.
 The important part because it might be just to complete a simple one-page document showing:

 - Category Targets

 - Ways of Working

-This document could be just one page, but is a bought-in, thrashed through and motivating page that both parties agree to start with and then review in 3 months.
+This document could be just one page.
+But it is a bought-in, thrashed through and motivating page.
+A page that both parties agree to start with and then review in 3 months.
 An 18 month plan is about the right timescale to tackle a joint business plan.
-Whilst there are those that will advocate 3 year and even 5 year business plans are needed, the challenge is that most supermarket buyers will not be in place beyond 18 months, and many account managers too.
+There are those that will advocate 3 years and even 5-year business plans are needed.
+The challenge is that most supermarket buyers will not be in place beyond 18 months, and many account managers too.

-Action: Agree the scope of the joint business plan by dividing a page into two, headed-up with scope and then 2 columns; In and Out.
-Agree what is in scope, e.g. Discussions that are big picture and what is out of scope, e.g. The day-to-day detail.
+Action: Agree on the scope of the joint business plan.
+Divide a page into two, headed-up with scope and then 2 columns; In and Out.
+Agree on what is in scope, e.g. Discussions that are big picture and what is out of scope, e.g. The day-to-day detail.

 3. Naming the Big Project Outcomes is the Key to Success

 In our Time Management course we talk with the learners about the importance of having a project list and describe the daily to do list as the wheels of a car, and the project list as the steering wheel.
 Those without a project list fail to steer towards their KPIs and KRAs, preferring to work on the day-to-day, refusing to acknowledge the big stuff and claiming that they are ‘too busy’.